 This program explores cultural diversity and the concept of disability as a factor of biology, political situation, economic environment and educational limitations.
 Academic subjects include professional topics, law, political science, health and sociology.
 Students consider methods of problems solving and effective change.

 Graduates of cultural studies programs may be qualified for careers in politics, global marketing, public health, anthropology and education.
-According to the U.S. Bureau of Labor Statistics (BLS), postsecondary teachers of cultural studies had a mean annual wage of $85,450 as of May 2018 (www.bls.gov).
-The BLS projected job growth of 7% for postsecondary teachers of cultural studies, as much as the average for all occupations, from 2018-2028.
+According to the U.S. Bureau of Labor Statistics (BLS), postsecondary teachers of cultural studies had a mean annual wage of $88,790 as of May 2020 (www.bls.gov).
+The BLS projected job growth of 5% for postsecondary teachers of cultural studies, faster than the average for all occupations, from 2019-2029.

 Since online doctoral degree programs in cultural studies are largely unavailable, students may choose between alternative options.
 These alternatives include hybrid courses on interdisciplinary or indigenous studies and online post-baccalaureate certificates in global, Native American, or disability studies.